rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

 I can also register my key to any public server so that friends can retrive it without having to contact me.
-The option `--armor` produce an ASCII output instead of a binary file, so it easily to copy/paste into an email.
+The option `--armor` produce an ASCII output instead of a binary file, so it easily allows to copy/paste into an email.
 Else the binary file can not be opened in an editor.

     tibi@tbarbu-pc:~$ gpg --armor --output tibi.asc --export 03384551